JRSaunders/ShardMatrix/README.md

 ## Preparing the YAML config file

 ShardMatrix needs to know how your tables and columns and databases interact, so this config file will define this in a simple yaml file.
+* You will need your credentials for your databases, and access privileges setup.
 [Reference Yaml file](shard_matrix.yaml)

 ### Example